alecnissen/Vault-Jiu-Jitsu/README.md

 <h1>About This Project</h1>
-This project aimed to enhance my local jiu-jitsu school's website through a comprehensive refactor, integrating improved styling, animations, and instructor bios, while showcasing the school's amenities like the sauna and cold plunge.
-Developed with ReactJS, it provided valuable practice with React hooks such as state, effects, and refs, as well as CSS animations for engaging fade-in and slide-in effects.
+A full stack project aimed to enhance my local jiu-jitsu school's website through a comprehensive refactor, integrating improved styling, animations, and instructor bios, while showcasing the school's amenities like the sauna and cold plunge.
+Developed with MongoDB, Express.js, ReactJS, Node.js it provided valuable practice with React hooks such as state, effects, and refs, as well as CSS animations for engaging fade-in and slide-in effects.

 <br>

 <h1>What I learned</h1>
     <ul>
 <li>Explored CSS animations and implemented animations triggered by focus</li>
+<li>Acquired hands-on experience with MongoDB for storing form data.</li>
+<li>Using Express Middleware</li>
 <li>Utilized Bootstrap components for enhanced UI design</li>
 <li>Mastered the useRef hook in ReactJS for efficient DOM manipulation</li>
 <li>Gained further practice and experience with react hooks such as useState and useEffect</li>